Aarya5122/business-landing-page/readme.md

 ## What I Learnt

 Here I got a chance to explore more about Core CSS concepts.
-Understood the work flow of the media queries and developing utility classes was a awesome experience.
-I explored width, padding, margin, background, position, background image, media-queries and a lot more core CSS concepts to get this project up and running😃.
+Understanding the work flow of the media queries and developing utility classes was an awesome experience.
+I explored width, padding, margin, background, position, background image, media queries, and a lot more core CSS concepts to get this project up and running😃.

 ## Live Link
 **[Project in Action 🔥](https://business-fsjs.netlify.app/)**